CAVER: Cross-Modal View-Mixed Transformer for Bi-Modal Salient Object Detection: Related Work

 \paragraph{Attention-Based Model.} On the one hand, as mentioned earlier, the attention mechanism is closely related to the SOD task.
-Some methods~\cite{DUTRGBD,UCNet-CVPR20,CoNet,HDFNet} apply convolutional channel and spatial attention blocks~\cite{SENet,CBAM,SKNet} and dynamic convolution operations~\cite{SpatialAttentionStudy-DJF}.
+Some methods~\cite{DUTRGBD,UCNet-RGBDSOD-conference,UCNet-RGBDSOD-journal,CoNet} apply convolutional channel and spatial attention blocks~\cite{SENet,CBAM,SKNet}.
+And recent methods design some task-friendly variants.
+Inspired by the dynamic convolution~\cite{SpatialAttentionStudy-DJF},~\cite{HDFNet} design the dynamic dilated pyramid module with position-specific and image-specific multi-scale filters to provide cross-modal contextual guidance for the RGB feature.
+A saliency-guided bilateral attention module in~\cite{BiANet-RGBDSOD-journal} is proposed to capture meaningful foreground and background complementary information.
 Although these data-adaptive feature enhancement methods in spatial or channel form can improve the flexibility and expressiveness of the model, these convolution-based strategies do not model long-range dependencies well and still have a large room for improvement.
 The most related works~\cite{S2MA,TriTransNet-RGBDSOD} introduce the non-local block~\cite{NonLocalNet} or self-attention block~\cite{Transformer}, but they are only used to enhance the high-level feature interaction in the spatial view and the model body is still limited by the CNN architecture.
 Besides, limited by the large computational cost of the original self-attention operation, they give up the positive gain that contextual information can bring in the processing and fusion of shallow bi-modal features.
 In contrast, our channel and spatial view-mixed approach achieves further exploration by thoroughly building the multi-level cross-modal fusion scheme from a sequence-to-sequence transformation perspective.
 On the other hand, the transformer~\cite{Transformer} is built on the similarity-based attention mechanism, which has shown powerful performance in natural language processing and is receiving more and more interest from researchers in computer vision.
 The recent remarkable performance of vision transformers~\cite{ViT,Swin} reflects that the transformer is a general and effective architecture to transform features.
 Most of them use the transformer to extract image features for the classification task.
 SETR~\cite{SETR} is a pioneering work of applying the transformer to the segmentation field and it uses ViT~\cite{ViT} to extract features and builds a lightweight convolutional decoder to obtain predictions.
-Similar to it, the existing methods tend to explore the application of the transformer in the encoder, and there is little work focusing on the decoder.
+Similarly to it, the existing methods tend to explore the application of the transformer in the encoder, and there is little work focusing on the decoder.
 In the segmentation task, the decoder plays an important role and both transformer-based encoder and decoder are worthy of being explored.
 So different from the existing methods which propose the transformer-based encoder, our work is more inclined to explore the design of the transformer-based decoder, especially for cross-modal tasks such as RGB-D SOD and RGB-T SOD.
 We use it to decode the extracted features from RGB and depth/thermal images and build a simple encoder-decoder architecture for these two bi-modal SOD tasks.
 Since these bi-modal tasks require considering two modalities, their integration and alignment are the key points of our model design.
 This work and the existing methods can complement each other.
-In addition, we apply the transformer to multi-scale high-resolution features, which faces the computational pressure from higher resolution features.
+In addition, we apply the transformer to multi-scale high-resolution features, which faces the computational pressure from higher-resolution features.